-In order to embed risk management throughout the firm, Hermes has a comprehensive risk governance structure, group-wide policies and procedures, management reporting and system controls in place to identify, mitigate and control risks.
+In order to embed risk management throughout the Company, Hermes has a comprehensive risk governance structure, group-wide policies and procedures, management reporting and system controls in place to identify, mitigate and control risks.
 In addition, the Hermes Board ('the Board') has documented and approved the risk appetite which contains both qualitative and quantitative measures.
 The Board is ultimately responsible for the oversight of risk management within its subsidiary operating companies and as such is responsible for setting and periodically reviewing Hermes' risk strategy, including operational risk, counterparty credit risk and investment risk aspects.
-For the Board to accomplish its responsibilities it has established a governance framework consisting of the Executive Committee and the following Committees of which the members are Non-Executive Directors.
+For the Board to accomplish its responsibilities it has established a governance framework consisting of the Executive Committee ('ExCo') and the following other Committees shown in the chart below of which the members are Non-Executive Directors.